AvaloniaUI/AvaloniaUI.DeveloperTools/docs/getting-started.md

 `Diagnostics Support` will automatically run `Developer Tools` executable and initiate connection between processes.
 Initial `MacOS` execution might take longer due to Gatekeeper validation.
 Following executions should be instant.

-Once `Developer Tools` opened, you will be asked to input `AvaloniaUI Portal` credentials that were used to purchase and license the tool.
-This is the only time when tool requires internet connection.
-After that tool can be used offline or until license key session expires.

 :::note

 Since Browser/Mobile projects can't run `Developer Tools` executable, you need to run the tool manually before connecting it to your app.